-For continuous quality assurance of the HKIA/ARB accreditation system, a joint HKIA/ARB taskforce was formed in 2018 to further update the accreditation document.
+For continuous quality assurance of the HKIA/ARB accreditation system, a joint HKIA/ARB taskforce was formed in 2018 and 2021 to further update the accreditation document.

-This current edition of documents was approved by both the Council of the HKIA and the ARB on 25 June 2019 to supersede the July 2011 revision of the "HKIA / ARB Accreditation System" document.
-It takes effect from 25 June 2019 for all accreditation procedures and validation visits scheduled to take place on or after 25 June 2019.
+This current edition of documents was approved by both the Council of the HKIA and the ARB on to supersede the June 2019 revision of the "HKIA / ARB Accreditation System" document.
+It takes effect for all accreditation procedures and validation visits scheduled to take place on or after September 2021.

-Moreover all aspects of the HKIA/ARB accreditation system, including the validation criteria and procedures, shall be kept under regular review to benchmark the standards with international norms and to ensure that the best practices are followed.
+Moreover, all aspects of the HKIA/ARB accreditation system, including the validation criteria and procedures, shall be kept under regular review to benchmark the standards with international norms and to ensure that the best practices are followed.